 Immediately following their spaceflight, each astronaut will carry out a year long ambassadorship in their local community and beyond.
 This is a vital portion of our program -- it is about social impact.

 Be at least 18 years old.

-Have a passion for humanity and a desire to change the world.
+Have a passion for humanity and a desire to positively impact the world.